| Taxation 1 The Diesel Engine2 Theory of Vegetable Oil Use as a

 and residues from agriculture, forestry and related activities;

-This can be interpreted to include biodiesel, straight vegetable
+or industrial and municipal waste.
+[8] This can be interpreted to include biodiesel, straight vegetable

 oils and at least the vegetable oil part of a blend or micro-emulsion.